Marion County Record: Lawsuits

-On August 30, 2023, Record reporter Deb Gruver sued Chief Gideon Cody for more than $150,000 in compensatory and punitive damages for “emotional distress, mental anguish, and physical injury” in violating her First and Fourth Amendment rights.
+On August 30, 2023, Record reporter Deb Gruver sued Chief Gideon Cody for compensatory and punitive damages for “emotional distress, mental anguish, and physical injury” in violating her First and Fourth Amendment rights.
 The lawsuit states Cody seized her personal cell phone while his application for the search warrant did not mention her or her phone as evidence of a crime.
 Gruver said her finger had been injured when police grabbed her cell phone out of her hand.
 She accepted $235,000 to settle part of her federal lawsuit.
 Gruver agreed to remove Cody from the lawsuit while leaving the Marion County sheriff and the county’s prosecutor.
 She plans to create a journalism scholarship with part of the money.

 Reporter Phyllis Zorn filled a federal lawsuit on February 6, 2024, against a number of local officials seeking $950,000 in damages.
 The lawsuit alleges Cody was angry at the newspaper for investigating his background before he was hired as Marion’s police chief.
 It also claimed Zorn was on Cody’s “enemies list” for declining his offer to create a rival newspaper together.
+She later settled for $850,000.

-Officer manager Cheri Bentz was the third Record employee to file a lawsuit over the raid.
+Office manager Cheri Bentz was the third Record employee to file a lawsuit over the raid.
 In her federal lawsuit filed on March 29, 2024, Bentz claims she was unlawfully detained and interrogated, and had her cellphone seized.
 She later settled for an undisclosed amount.

-On April 1, 2024, owner and publisher Eric Meyer filed a federal lawsuit against the City of Marion, former mayor David Mayfield, then-Police Chief Gideon Cody, acting Chief Zach Hudlin, the Marion County Board of Commissioners, Sheriff Jeff Soyez and detective Aaron Christner.
+On April 1, 2024, owner and publisher Eric Meyer filed a federal lawsuit against the City of Marion, the then-mayor David Mayfield, then-Police Chief Gideon Cody, acting Chief Zach Hudlin, the Marion County Board of Commissioners, Sheriff Jeff Soyez, and detective Aaron Christner.
 He is seeking more than $5 million for the wrongful death of his mother and on behalf of the Record, and $4 million in punitive damages.

 On May 29, 2024, former vice mayor and councilwoman Ruth Herbel filed a federal lawsuit against Marion, Kansas officials.

-In November 2025, Marion County settled legal claims against the county by agreeing to pay over $3 million along with an apology from the county sheriff.
+In November 2025, Marion County settled legal claims against the county (but not the city and city officials) by agreeing to pay over $3 million along with an apology from the county sheriff.
+Under the judgment, the estate of Meyer’s mother will receive $1 million.
+Meyer, Gruver, Zorn and Bentz will split $1.1 million, and Herbel will receive $650,000.